 6. Each session lasts about an hour.

-Some people have multiple sessions, but it’s also possible to be treated with Rolfing just once or twice during a single appointment if that’s all you need for your condition.
+Some people have multiple sessions, but it’s also possible to be treated with Structural Integration just once or twice during a single appointment if that’s all you need for your condition.
 A standard series of treatments usually involve at least ten sessions.
 However, certain conditions might require fewer visits than others depending on what they are and how quickly your practitioner can help them heal.
 It is important to note that some injuries benefit from repeated sessions over time; the number recommended by your doctor will depend on your specific situation.

-7. Rolfing isn’t just for adults.
+7. Structural Integration isn’t just for adults.

 When it comes to kids, the effects of this treatment can improve their posture and help them be more comfortable as they grow.
 Many parents find that after sessions with a practitioner, their children are better able to concentrate in school or play sports without getting tired so easily because they aren’t carrying around extra weight from misalignment issues.
 This type of bodywork is also effective at relieving pain due to scoliosis (curvature of the spine) when used on kids who have reached puberty, however, it doesn’t work well if your child has not yet developed secondary sexual characteristics.